Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Disclosure: This post contains a few affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through our link.
-This is a free way to support us and allow us to continue to create inspiring adventure travel guides.
+This is a free way to support us and allow us to continue to create inspiring travel guides.

 - Where is Mount Ijen?

-- How to Get to Ijen Crater
+- How to Get to Mount Ijen

-- Kawah Ijen Opening Hours
+- Mount Ijen Opening Hours

 - Mount Ijen Entrance Fee